How to Fight an HOA Violation in Arizona (Step-by-Step)

 Follow this systematic approach to maximize your chances of defeating the violation or reducing the fine at your mandatory hearing.

-- Write down the date your HOA delivered notice
+- Write down the date you received the notice

-- Count forward 21 calendar days (not business days)
+- You have 21 calendar days (not business days) to send a written response via certified mail

 Step 2: Review Your CC&Rs for the Alleged Violation